Breastfeeding Support Center

 We are here to help!

-As part of this commitment to our patients, we will be starting a monthly breastfeeding support group to help promote the support of and sharing amongst breastfeeding women in the Cedar Park area.
+As part of this commitment to our patients, we will be starting a monthly breastfeeding support group to help promote the support of and sharing among breastfeeding women in the Cedar Park area.
 Each meeting will last approximately one hour and will be attended by a pediatrician and a lactation consultant.
 The meetings will be very informal, but informative, with a brief presentation on a breastfeeding topic followed by discussion, open questions, and the sharing of experiences.
 Breastfeeding in the past was usually an art that was passed down from woman to woman in families.
 Many of us do not live near family members or were not breastfed as children, making learning this natural, but learned art difficult.
-Our hope is that these monthly gatherings will help more women reach their goals of breastfeeding by encouragement, watching other mothers’ nursing techniques, and sharing support amongst one another.
+Our hope is that these monthly gatherings will help more women reach their goals of breastfeeding by encouragement, watching other mothers’ nursing techniques, and sharing support among one another.
 All nursing moms and their nurslings, as well as women interested in breastfeeding will be welcome.
-We are extremely excited to begin these group meetings, and we will update this page with more information in the weeks to come!

 In some instances, more expertise is needed to make the breastfeeding relationship a successful one.
 A lactation consultant can be invaluable in helping with problems such as latching difficulties, painful nursing, low milk production, and inadequate weight gain, to name a few.
 We have great relationships with the lactation consultants in the area, and we can help point you in the correct direction if further help is necessary.